stellar/slingshot/musig/README.md

 - `commit(&self, &mut transcript)`: takes a mutable transcript, and commits the internal context to the transcript.
 - `challenge(&self, &verification_key, &mut transcript) -> Scalar`: takes a public key and mutable transcript, and returns the suitable challenge for that public key.
-- `get_pubkeys(&self) -> Vec<VerificationKey>`: returns the associated public keys.
+- `len(&self) -> usize`: returns the number of pubkeys associated with the context.
+- `key(&self, index: usize)`: returns the key at the index `i`.

 ### Multikey

 Implements MusigContext

 Fields:
-- transcript: `Transcript`.
+- prf: `Transcript`.
 All of the pubkeys that the multikey are created from are committed to this transcript.
 - aggregated_key: `VerificationKey`
 - public_keys: `Vec<VerificationKey>`